Skip to main content

 Images with thanks to Cesar Australia.

-• Manage weeds, especially broadleaf weeds in the paddock and along fencelines
+• Control weeds, especially broadleaf weeds, within paddocks and along fencelines.

-• Heavily graze pasture in spring and burn stubble to reduce mite numbers the following autumn.
+• Burn stubbles to reduce mite numbers the following autumn.

-• You can see high numbers of RLEM on plants or significant feeding damage across your paddock in spring, and
+• High numbers of RLEM or significant feeding damage across the paddock in late winter-spring, and

 Find your TIMERITE® Best spray date

-Type your postcode into the box below, select your locality from the list, then click ‘Calculate TIMERITE’ to get your TIMERITE® Best spray date.
+Type your postcode into the box below, select your locality from the list, then click ‘Calculate TIMERITE’ to get your TIMERITE® Best spray date and Ideal spray window.

 Green line = Best spray date

-Red line = User selected spray date (you can move this to different dates to see the effect on diapause and population recovery below)
+Red line = User selected spray date (you can move this to different dates by clicking on the black dots in the graph below to see the effect on diapause and population recovery)

 Mite control efficacy (%)